 Personal Finance Resources: Financial Education & Literacy

-Written by PSECU | Jul 13, 2018 10:16:30 PM
+Written by PSECU | Aug 19, 2024 12:00:00 PM

-Running a marathon is a goal on many people’s bucket list.
+Running a marathon is a goal on many people’s bucket lists.
 They may want to tackle the challenge of going 26.2 miles for many reasons.
 Perhaps they’re fitness aficionados, want to test their athleticism, or love the feeling that comes with reaching a major goal.
 Whatever the reason, to be successful, they must have the discipline necessary to train for a long race.

 In this way, marathon training is not unlike setting your own personal financial goals.
 You have things you’re reaching for, and you know it’ll take time and effort to achieve them.
 You need willpower to hit financial milestones, too.